Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/index.md

 Only when every one of the 18 items passes all three checks, and a named person signs off, may the delete work begin.
 The backup bucket has no version history, so the manifest and the restore test are our main safety net.
 Treat them as required, not optional.

+Until the backup is proven, we also protect the old resources from accidental deletion.
+The one-time setup turns on deletion protection for the databases and keeps each server disk if its server is deleted.
+Do not cancel the Spot request of a stopped server: AWS then deletes that server.

 ## 6. How the backup works, part by part

 Each part uses the safest standard AWS method.
 Full commands are in the [runbook](runbook.md); click-by-click console steps are in the [console runbook](console-runbook.md).